-“Did you received the other half-compliment from your father?”
+“Did you receive the other half-compliment from your father?”
 Yik asked, leaning in close.

 “He was so happy, he wants me to come home and celebrate when it’s done… He wants me to be around…” Matther’s looked ready to start blubbering until Yik whispered something in his ear.
 His looked changed to a mild confusion but he didn’t move as Yik took the information and lead the way out of the building.
 Vortran followed him and waited until they were mostly to the ship to speak up.